GyuyeongKim/NetLR-public/README.md

 # Overview
 This is the artifact that is used to evaluate NetLR, as described in the paper "In-Network Leaderless Replication for Distributed Data Stores" in VLDB 2022.
+NetLR performs data replication in the programmable switch.

 # Contents